Texas House Member

 (361) 576-0747 Fax

-State Representative Geanie W. Morrison, R-District 30, is currently serving her seventh term in the Texas Legislature.
-The south Texas district includes DeWitt, Jackson, Lavaca, Refugio, and Victoria counties.
+State Representative Geanie W. Morrison, R-District 30, is currently serving her ninth term in the Texas Legislature.
+The south Texas district includes Aransas, Calhoun, DeWitt, Goliad, Refugio, and Victoria counties.

-In the fall of 2006, Representative Morrison was recognized by the Texas Association of Student Financial Aid Administrators as Legislator of the Year and received the Texas Higher Education Leadership Star Award.
-In addition, Representative Morrison has been recognized for her commitment to education with the Distinguished Service Award, presented by the Texas Regional Collaboratives, received the Educational Testing Services Legislative Excellence in Education Award, the Texas Community College Teachers Association Legislator of the Year Award, and has been recognized as one of South Texas' Women of the Year.
-On November 18, 2008, Representative Morrison was named Boy Scouts of America South Texas Council's Distinguished Citizen of the Year.
+Representative Morrison has been recognized by the Texas Association of Student Financial Aid Administrators as Legislator of the Year and received the Texas Higher Education Leadership Star Award from the Texas Higher Education Coordinating Board.
+In addition, Representative Morrison has been recognized for her commitment to education with the Distinguished Service Award, presented by the Texas Regional Collaboratives, received the Educational Testing Services Legislative Excellence in Education Award, the Texas Community College Teachers Association Legislator of the Year Award, and was recognized as one of South Texas' Women of the Year.
+On November 18, 2008, the Boy Scouts of America South Texas Council honored Representative Morrison with their Distinguished Citizen Award.
 She also received the Victoria Chamber of Commerce Outstanding Citizen of the Year award in 2009.
-Additionally in 2009 and 2011, Representative Morrison was awarded the Texas Taxpayer Advocate Award by Texans for Fiscal Responsibility, and she earned a 100% rating by the Texas Conservative Coalition for fulfilling her responsibility to the "Pledge with Texans" initiative.last updated on 10/14/2011
+Additionally in 2013, Representative Morrison has been endorsed by the Texas Conservative Coalition, the Texas Association of Business, the Texas Conservative Roundtable, Combined Law Enforcement Association of Texas, Life PAC, Texas Alliance for Life, and the Texas Association of Firefighters.